datawire/quark/docs/language-reference/integrationTypes.rst

 Integration Types
 -----------------

-Integration types are Quark data types that depend on a runtime integration.
-These types are typically defined with method signatures rather than with full method code because the desired functionality cannot be consistently defined by Quark code.
+Integration types are {{{language}}} data types that depend on a runtime integration.
+These types are typically defined with method signatures rather than with full method code because the desired functionality cannot be consistently defined by {{{language}}} code.
 However, not all integration types use method signatures - some integration types may include method definitions that use other integration types.
-These integration types look like normal Quark data types but can't be executed without a runtime integration installed because of their dependencies.
+These integration types look like normal {{{language}}} data types but can't be executed without a runtime integration installed because of their dependencies.

 More information about the available integrations and how to install them can be found :doc:`here <../install/integration>`.

-Quark defines the following integration types:
+{{{language}}} defines the following integration types:

 .. toctree::
    :maxdepth: 1